 There Are A Myriad of Options For Consuming CBD

 CBD is available in any number of products, from CBD oils to CBD edibles to CBD vape oils, pain relief creams, and more.
-Oils and tinctures, which are placed under the tongue with a dropper, or used mixed with food or drink are some of the most popular forms of the compound.
-Consumers have quickly become fond of CBD vape oil and its cousin CBD vape additive, the former which is vaped alone and the latter which is mixed with a favorite e-liquid.
+Oils and tinctures, which are placed under the tongue with a dropper or used mixed with food or drink, are some of the compound's most popular forms.
+Consumers have quickly become fond of CBD vape oil and its cousin CBD vape additive, the former which is vaped alone and the latter, which is mixed with a favorite e-liquid.
 Vape oils come in convenient cartridges and vaping pens a variety of flavors.

 CBD edibles come in everything from cake pops to jars of honey, with gummies seemingly the most popular edible product on the market today.
 There is also a world of CBD creams, CBD capsules, and CBD sprays to explore.
 People now even use CBD for their pets.

 “CBD improved my life in a lot of ways.”

 There is a myriad of reasons why people take CBD.
-And still, there is much confusion as to its benefits; it’s legality, its effects, and more.
-This site aims to clear up as much of that confusion as possible, in an effort to give people an opportunity to see CBD for what it is, an extraordinary compound that holds the potential to do amazing things.
+And still, there is much confusion about its benefits, legality, effects, and more.
+This site aims to clear up as much of that confusion as possible to give people an opportunity to see CBD for what it is, an extraordinary compound that holds the potential to do amazing things.

-“CBD improved my life in a lot of ways,” said Cory, the writer who once suffered from headaches but no longer does thanks to CBD.
+“CBD improved my life in a lot of ways,” said Cory, the writer.
 Armed with the proper information, CBD can improve a lot of lives.